 something like this:

-We'll take care of the consumer's problem soon enough.
+You'll take care of the consumer's problem shortly.

-Car class is much easier to test because we are in complete control
+Car class is much easier to test now because you are in complete control

 of its dependencies.

-We can pass mocks to the constructor that do exactly what we want them to do
+You can pass mocks to the constructor that do exactly what you want them to do

 during each test: